jgwhite/mirage-katas/README.md

 If you get stuck along the way, see [HINTS.md](./HINTS.md).

+**Note:** when you add new files to the [`mirage` directory](./mirage) you must restart the server (ctrl-c and `yarn start` again).
+This is probably a bug in ember-cli-mirage but we’re not exactly sure right now.
+If you can think of a fix, please submit a PR.

 ## Anything else I should know?

 These challenges are geared towards